lukso-network/docs/docs/learn/dapp-developer/read-profile-data.md

 <br /><br />
 </div>

-This guide shows you how to read data from a [Universal Profile](../../standards/universal-profile/introduction.md) smart contract.

 :::info

-⌨️ The full code of this example can be found in the 👾 [lukso-playground](https://github.com/lukso-network/lukso-playground/blob/main/get-profile-data) repository and ⚡️ [StackBlitz](https://stackblitz.com/github/lukso-network/lukso-playground?file=get-profile-data%2Fget-data-keys.js).
+The full code of this example can be found in the 👾 [lukso-playground](https://github.com/lukso-network/lukso-playground/blob/main/get-profile-data) repository and ⚡️ [StackBlitz](https://stackblitz.com/github/lukso-network/lukso-playground?file=get-profile-data%2Fget-data-keys.js).

 :::